resbaz/nectar-cloud-lessons/Lessons/Lesson_III/Lesson_III.md

 ```

 Looking at the two commands you can see that the source for the transfer is on the left, and the target on the right.
+You can use a wildcard denoted by the asterisk character (*) to copy multiple files in one go.

+A gotcha to look out for: if copying a file from your machine to a remote machine, your account on the remote machine
+must have permission to write in the target directory.

 **Exercise 8**